 At each site, we examined trends in soluble reactive phosphorus (SRP) and total phosphorus (TP) concentrations.
-The NCWQR has monitored nutrient concentrations in northwest Ohio by collecting and analyzing water quality samples near the nearby USGS stations using procedures and analytical methods described in (Baker et al., 2014).
+The NCWQR has monitored nutrient concentrations in northwest Ohio by collecting and analyzing water quality samples near the USGS stations using procedures and analytical methods described in (Baker et al., 2014).
 Over the periods of interest, anywhere from 300-500 samples were collected per year per site.
 Prior to analysis, we first aggregated sample concentrations into daily values by calculating the daily flow-weighted mean SRP and TP concentration on days when multiple measurements were available.
 Streamflow data from nearby were U.S. Geological Survey (USGS) gauging stations were downloaded from the USGS data portal using the R package dataRetrieval.
 All data were retrieved and analyzed by water year (WY), which is defined as the 12-month period from October 1 through September 30 and associated with the calendar year in which the WY ends.

 Table 1: Site descriptions